captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ## SHARON:
 Hi
 ---
-it's me
+it’s me
 ---
 your mother
 ---
 um
 ---
-I just wanted to see how you're doing!
+I just wanted to see how you’re doing!
 ---
 I just am thinking about you
 ---